idc-milab/openlh/README.md

 # OpenLH: Open Liquid-Handling System
-The OpenLH is a Liquid handling robot based on an open source robotic arm (uArm Swift Pro) and allows creative exploration.
+The OpenLH is a Liquid handling system based on an available robotic arm platform (uARM swift Pro) which allows for creative exploration by biologists and bio-enthusiasts.

-[Here](https://www.instructables.com/id/OpenLH/) you can find full and detailed step-by-step guide for building it, including BOM, stl models and precise instructions.
+You can find full and detailed step-by-step guide for building one on our [Instructables page](https://www.instructables.com/id/OpenLH/), including BOM, STL models and precise instructions.
-The uArm runs on top of an Arduino Mega 2560 with a custom version of Marlin firmware (available under GPL licence).
-The robot operates using G-code definitions sent through UART protocol.
+Find more about including publicationds on the project's [website](http://milab.idc.ac.il/teaching/projects/openlh/).
+Share with us if you're building one!

 ## Getting Started